DianaNites/linux_modules/README.md

 Note that the table size will adapt to your terminal.
 This example uses size `60`.

+### Pager

+`nms info` and `nms list` automatically pipe output to a pager, defaulting to `less`, but this may be customized through environment variables.

+See the [`pager`](https://crates.io/crates/pager) crate for details on how to customize what pager is used.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for version history